Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Read more about some of the most popular altcoins in one of our comprehensive guides below.

-Altcoins began life as little more than bitcoin copies attempting to mimic bitcoin’s successful run, but they quickly became much more than their name suggests.
-At the time of writing (September 2017), there are more than 1,500 altcoins available for use.
-While many are still struggling to break the mould set by bitcoin, some are doing truly amazing things with the technology.
+Altcoins began life as little more than Bitcoin copies attempting to mimic Bitcoin’s successful run, but they quickly became much more than their name suggests.
+At the time of writing, there are more than 4,000 altcoins available for use.
+While many are still struggling to break the mould set by Bitcoin, some are doing truly amazing things with the technology.

 The blockchain is like a collection of pages on that ledger.
 Each “page” is called a block and contains multiple transactions.
 Whenever a block is filled up and a new transaction comes in, that transaction creates a new block with a link to the previous block.
 This new block is then appended to the blockchain.
 Once a transaction is written into the block, it becomes immutable: it cannot be edited or deleted.